-NIFI is not accepting applications for the Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award at this time.
+NIFI is accepting applications for the Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award at this time.
+Apply now.

 |Note:||The annual award will be granted to an individual.
 This grant is not open to organizations.|